When folks think they're failing at AI coding, they're usually failing at their laptop.

-That's an environment problem AI makes worse because agents assume your machine is sane.
+That's an environment problem AI makes worse, because agents assume your machine is sane.
 If it's not, they will confidently guide you deeper into the hole.

 AI lowered the barrier to building apps.
 It didn't lower the barrier to understanding your own computer.

 I've written before about treating AI agents like very fast junior developers who need clean environments to work in, and about how getting better at vibe coding means getting better at the fundamentals underneath it.
 This post is the layer below both of those.
-Before you can brief an agent well, before you can even diagnose whether it's the code or the model that's failing, your machine needs to be a predictable place.
+Before you can brief an agent well, before you can even tell whether it's the code or the model that's failing, your machine has to be a predictable place.

 Your project has to actually exist